 Camp Arcadia

-UPDATES: Now Hiring for Summer 2024!
+UPDATES: Hiring for 2025!

 Hiring:

-Kitchen: Kitchen Manager and Head Chef and Cook positions available
+Kitchen: Cook positions available

 The food at Camp Arcadia is perhaps the most important single item in the life of a camper or counselor.
 To enter a clean and cheerful dining hall, to have food served promptly and quietly, and to be able to eat a meal in an unhurried and comfortable atmosphere will set the tone of our whole camp program.
 The entire team is responsible for preparing nutritious, wholesome, creative and well-balanced meals and snacks for an active and energetic camp family.

 All Cooks make a competitive salary, and room & board are provided (private housing available), Servsafe Food Handler’s Certification required, Driver’s license preferred!
+Interested in the cook position?

-Interested in the Kitchen Manager position?
 Ideal candidates will be ready and have experience in all of the following:

 • Leading with flexibility.
 In a camp environment you can anticipate unexpected situations such as guests, Wellness Center requests, special needs and eaters, and more.